-Each school in the academy has a named SENDCo.
-The current SENDCo for each school and the Inclusive MAT is Elisabeth Butler.
-The SENDCo had more than 12 months experience of doing the role previous to 1st September 2008 and therefore it is not statutory for her to take the NASENDCo (National Award for SEND) Award.
-The SENDCo is a member of the central Trust team and attends the Senior Leadership Team meetings at each school when possible.
+In addition, Lizzie Butler is the SENDCo of the Inclusive MAT and is a member of the Central Trust Team.
+The Trust SENDCo had more than 12 months experience of doing the role previous to 1st September 2008 and therefore it is not statutory for her to have the National Award for SEND Award.

+Contact details:

-Contact details: Senco@beechfield.herts.sch.uk Senco@cherrytree.herts.sch.uk Senco@lhaines.herts.sch.uk
+Melissa Cahill: Senco@beechfield.herts.sch.uk Vicky Carrack: Senco@cherrytree.herts.sch.uk Michelle Connell: Senco@lhaines.herts.sch.uk Lizzie Butler: senco@inclusivemat.co.uk